Fashion of Madonna: Accolades

-According to Harper's Bazaar, designers like Riccardo Tisci have paid tribute to Madonna.
-Simon Doonan paid homage to the singer in a slideshow at Barney's called The Mesmerizing Mistress of Perpetual Reinvention.
-In a 1985 interview, Michael Gross asked Madonna, "how do you feel about designers paying tribute to you?", and she responded "I'm very flattered".
+Peer industry acknowledgment

-Designers such as Riccardo Tisci, Donatella Versace and Karl Lagerfeld once expressed their admiration; Lagerfeld called her indeed "the single greatest fashion influence in the world".
-In 2019, Versace was commissioned by L'Officiel to write a special article about Madonna, and she became "reflective".
-Designer William Baker once said: "It's such a cliché now, but I was obsessed with Madonna and would regularly dress up as her".
+Amid an ever-evolving industry, Madonna managed to receive peer industry recognition.
+According to Harper's Bazaar in 2015, designers like Riccardo Tisci have paid tribute to Madonna.
+Simon Doonan paid homage to her in a slideshow at Barney's called The Mesmerizing Mistress of Perpetual Reinvention.
+In a 1985 interview, Michael Gross asked Madonna, "how do you feel about designers paying tribute to you?".
+"I'm very flattered", she said.
+Dolce & Gabbana have dedicated some shows to Madonna, including their spring/summer 2001 collection entitled Madonna and Italian Beauty in 2024.

+Designers such as Donatella Versace and Karl Lagerfeld once expressed their admiration towards her in fashion terms; Lagerfeld once called her "the single greatest fashion influence in the world".
+Doonan once referred to her like "patron saint for fashion".
+In 2019, Versace was commissioned by L'Officiel to write a special article about Madonna, where she became "reflective".
 Like Lagerfeld, Vogue magazine also proclaimed her as the "greatest single fashion influence" in the world.
-Similarly, Suhani Pittie said "it would not be wrong to say that she is in fact 'the' most influential women's fashion icon ever", while Jean-Paul Gaultier told Spanish press in 2012, that she is the "biggest fashion icon".
+Similarly, in 2015, Suhani Pittie said in her blog, "it would not be wrong to say that she is in fact 'the' most influential women's fashion icon ever", while Jean-Paul Gaultier told Spanish press in 2012, that she is the "biggest fashion icon" although recognized newer generations by that time, and an ever-evolving industry.

 Listicles

-Madonna has appeared in a number of listicles and publications.
-Clothes Show London conducted a poll of the biggest fashion icons of the 20th century in 2009, divided by decades.
+Madonna has appeared in a number of listicles and publications related to fashion sense or individuals' impact.
+In 2009, Clothes Show London conducted a poll of fashion biggest icons of the 20th century divided by decades.
 Madonna won the 1980s section, with 75 percent —the highest sum attained by the other decade's winners.
-She was also included in Rolling Stones list of musicians who defined the 1990s.
+She was also included in Rolling Stones list of musicians who defined the 1990s fashion.

 Awards and recognition

 Madonna has received a number of awards for her fashion.
 She was honored with the Style Icon by Elle Style Awards in 2007, recognizing her contributions in the field, and for her ever-evolving image.
 She won various VH1 Fashion Awards, including the first Versace Award in 1998, as their panel agreed that "her career has been the model for the infusion of celebrity and glamour into fashion and in many ways created the fashion world as it is known today".
-Madonna was included in the International Best Dressed Hall of Fame List.
+Madonna was recognized by the International Best Dressed Hall of Fame List.